mforbes/mystmd/MMF-DevNotes.md

 # [Issue 8855][#8855]

+## Questions for someone in the know

+* [ ] How can I run something like `pdftotext` to convert `out.pdf` to `out.text` so I can actually check the generation of the PDF file?
+* [ ] How can I set the date so the generated file is invariant?

 ## PDF Tests

 There don't seem to be any integration tests for PDF generation, so I am starting with